buddhist-uni/buddhist-uni.github.io/_tags/ea.md

 is_canon: true # changes the layout slightly
 ---

-Taishō 125, roughly parallel to the {% include tag-link.html text="Aṅguttara Nikāya" tag="an" %} of Southeast Asia, contains {% include tag-link.html text="early" tag="ebts" %} as well as {% include tag-link.html text="late" tag="mahayana-canon" %} sūtras preserved in Chinese translation.
+Taishō 125, roughly parallel to the [Aṅguttara Nikāya](/tags/an) of Southeast Asia, contains [early](/tags/ebts) as well as late sūtras preserved in Chinese translation.